lyfofvipin/lyfofvipin.github.io/_posts/go_lang/2023-06-24-variables_and_data_types.md

 ## How to define a variable:

-Using `var` keyword:
+### Using `var` keyword:

-We need to have a name to which we will be assigning a value I am using `system` and the value I will be putting is this variable is `vipin's system` and we use the keyword `var` to define a variable in go lang.
+We need to have a name to which we will be assigning a value I am using `system` and the value I will be putting is this variable is `vipin's system` and we use the keyword `var` to define a variable in go lang. if we are not assigning a value then we have to specify the data type like `string`, `int` `float` etc.

-## Short variable declarations
+### Short variable declarations:
 you can use `:=` to define a variable in go lang ex: `system := "vipin's system"`.
 Here also we are defining a variable name `system` with value `vipin's system`.